vegastrike/vegastrike.github.io/_posts/2025-09-10_community-survey-findings.md

 # Final Thoughts

 It has been about 5 years since the new dev team has come together to pick up the mantle of VS and ressurect it.
-We've had a lot of challenges in that time but have also come along ways, and are now addressing major bugs in the system that have been there for a long time - even discovering some new ones.
+We've had a lot of challenges in that time but have also come a long ways, and are now addressing major bugs in the system that have been there for a long time - even discovering some new ones.

 Our goal is to make VS the best we can make it and we hope that as we do our community will also come up along side us, grow the team, and continue building it for the future generations to enjoy.
 There is much work to be done and we look forward to getting to know you all through this endeavor.